SB01 Manual Superlative™

 • Reset Function: Hold SHIFT and press the RESET button to reset a running sequence to the first step.

-Sequencer Play Directions
+Sequence Play Directions

 To change the sequencer playback direction, hold SHIFT and press or combine any of the three Arpeggiator mode buttons: